Sphynx Cat Health Issues: Common Concerns

 Acne

-Yes, cats can get acne too!
-Sphynx cats are particularly prone to this condition due to excess oil production on their skin.
-Regular cleaning of their chin and face can help prevent acne breakouts.
+Believe it or not, cats can get acne too!
+Sphynx cats are particularly susceptible to this condition due to excess oil production on their skin.
+Regularly cleaning your cat's chin and face can help prevent those unsightly breakouts.
+A soft, damp cloth can work wonders to keep their skin clear and healthy.

 Ear Problems